Pekingese dog breed

 About the Pekingese

-The Pekingese is a small companion dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Pekingese is an excellent choice for first-time dog owners.
+The Pekingese is a small companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Pekingese is an excellent choice for first-time dog owners.
 Typically standing 6 to 9 inches tall at the shoulder and weighing 7 to 14 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Pekingese brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Pekingese is content with moderate daily activity.
 Deeply affectionate, the Pekingese loves being close to its people and forms strong bonds with every member of the household.